 In constructing any type of building, the most important part of the structure is the foundation because the whole

 weight of the building must rest on it.
 The foundation is everything.
-If the foundation is not built properly, then
+If the foundation is not built properly, then the

-temperature extremes, or violent shaking of the ground due to earthquakes.
+extremes, or violent shaking of the ground due to earthquakes.
 The type of soil or rock the foundation is set in, the

 depth of the foundation, and the material used to construct the foundation determine its strength and the fate of

 the building.
 Foundations that are built in sand, are not dug very deep, or are constructed of inferior materials are

 most vulnerable to all the stresses placed on them.
 If the foundation is faulty, then the building will not stand.

 Ultimately, if not built properly and not made of the right material, the whole building will collapse if the forces of

 nature shake or stress it sufficiently.

-We are living in days of shaking, and every created thing that can be shaken will be shaken so that the things
+We are living in days of shaking, and every created thing that can be shaken will be shaken so that the things which

-the Stone Kingdom that is built on the Rock (Daniel 2:35; Hebrews 12:26-29).
+kingdom that is built on the rock, which is King Jesus (Daniel 2:35; Hebrews 12:26-29).

 There is only one foundation that can and will withstand the shaking; it is none other than our Lord Jesus.
 God's

 of His character, then it will crumble and in the last day it will come short of the glory of God.
 There is only one true

 foundation, and we need to be built upon Him alone and with His life.

 the cornerstone, the top stone, and all the materials of God's great building project called New Jerusalem .
-Christ
+Christ is

 "Therefore everyone who hears these words of Mine, and acts upon them, may be compared to a wise man,